Download the PHP package schivei/laravel-tag-helper without Composer

 You can create your own Tag Helper, by creating a new class and extend from the Schivei\TagHelper\Helper class.
 Within this class you can define on which HTML elements and attributes your helper should be triggered:

 To use and apply this tag helper, you need to register it.
-Typically you would do this in the AppServiceProvider boot() method or a service provider of your own.
+Typically, you would do this in the AppServiceProvider boot() method or a service provider of your own.

-Since you only register the class name of the custom tag helper, you can use dependency injection inside of your custom helper class.
+Since you only register the class name of the custom tag helper, you can use dependency injection inside your custom helper class.

 Binding your helper to HTML elements and attributes

-If you do not provide a targetElement on your own, this package will use a * as a wildcard in order to target all elements with a specific attribute, like this:
+If you do not provide a targetElements on your own, this package will target to all elements with a specific attribute, like this:

 This tag helper would be called for every HTML element that has a my-attribute attribute.